 Neither the President, Vice-President of Operations, the Director of Services, nor Director of Academics of the Engineering Society may be employees (either staff or manager) of any service they oversee during their term of office.

-An exception is made for EngLinks as seen in Section B.3.2.a.
+An exception is made for EngLinks tutors as seen in Section B.3.2.a.

 Members of the Advisory Board may not be managers of any service during their term of office.